 C. Explore opportunities to augment revenues to support existing operations.

 i.
-Continue to explore opportunities for the creation of a permanent revenue source to support infrastructure maintenance
+Explore opportunities for the creation of a permanent revenue source to support infrastructure maintenance.

 ii.
 Aggressively seek grant funding offered through state and federal programs.